 | Sterile water (ampoule) | 2 to 3 years from manufacture | Use immediately, discard remainder | Room temp |

-How to extend the 28-day bac water clock
+How to protect an opened bac water vial

 Where the cheap online "bac water" actually comes from